0w0Demonic/AquaHotkey/docs/Extensions/COM.md

 # COM

+## Overview

-The `COM` class is a user-friendly framework for COM object which allows the user to create complex wrapper classes, complete with `ComCall()`-methods and event handling.
+`COM` is a user-friendly framework to wrap COM objects into class-based interfaces.

----

-## **Defining a Subclass**

-To define a COM subclass, extend the `COM` class and provide the necessary static properties:
+The main idea behind `COM` is to *extend the class* and to define a few options in the form of static members.

 ### `(required) static CLSID => String`